FAQs tagged with 'Purchasing / Buying'

 We are also unable to transport solar panels with our units.
 We advise our customers to go to market and find the best solution once the unit is delivered.
 Many customers have installed solar.
 We do not install 12-volt cables or componentry.

-Some companies will tell you that if a tiny home is built on wheels or trailers, they do not require council consent as technically it is a vehicle.
-This is not entirely true and we advise that you tread carefully and do your homework.
+Some companies will tell you that if a tiny home is built on wheels or a trailer, it doesnât require council consent because itâs âtechnically a vehicle.â Thatâs not entirely true â and itâs something we strongly advise you to tread carefully with.

 HouseMe homes come with commercial-grade carpet in the main living areas and commercial-grade vinyl flooring in wet areas such as the kitchen and bathroom.
 The specific flooring type and style may vary by unit, with a mix of different carpet and vinyl options used.